Reading time: Less than 3 minutes

 1) “Darling” writing — and by that I mean writing that is clever, self-conscious, inappropriately literary or writing that otherwise calls undue attention to itself — usually sounds forced and laboured.
 You can almost hear the writer panting and gasping for breath.
 Instead, really good writing should look like figure skating or ballet — graceful, elegant and effortless.
 (Even though it is the product of hard work.)

-2) Focusing on bons mots and smart turns of phrase will slow down your writing.
+2) Focusing on bons mots and smart turns of phrase will slow your writing process.
 As I have said countless times, fast writing is the best writing — even if this means the writing eventually needs repair.
 I know I risk sounding contradictory, but my philosophy — write in haste, edit in leisure — hinges on the concept of “flow.”
 This delightful state, to which every writer should aspire, is one in which words come easily and effortlessly.
 You cannot achieve flow if you attempt to edit or otherwise fuss while writing.
-Keep the two processes separate!
+Keep the writing and editing processes separate!

 3) Clever writing usually adds length — and in this time-pressed age, no reader wants to be faced with more words than absolutely necessary.
-Consider the 19th century novel versus the modern one.
-My copy of George Eliot’s Middlemarch is 880 pages.
-The novel I’m currently reading (Consumption by Kevin Patterson) is 400 pages.
+Consider the 19th century book versus the modern one.
+My copy of George Eliot’s Middlemarch is 864 pages.
+A 2019 book I recently finished (Say Nothing by Patrick Radden Keefe) is 464 pages.
 I’m not saying the latter is better because it’s shorter — I’m simply saying that modern sensibilities demand more restraint.
-Middlemarch is still well worth reading — but the jury is out on your long sales letter or e-zine article!
+Middlemarch is still well worth reading — but the jury is out on your long sales letter or e-zine article….

 4) Polishing your little “jewels” of prose will subvert your own editing process.
-When you’re in love with what you’ve written you’re like the 16-year- old who can’t spot the flaws in her own boyfriend.
+When you’re in love with what you’ve written, you’re like the 16-year-old who can’t spot the flaws in her own boyfriend.
 He’s so smart!
 He’s so good-looking!
 He’s so perfect.
-Ummm, no.
+Umm, no.

 5) Writing is about making a point.
 “Darling” phrases, if we’re honest, are usually about showing off a bit.
 Don’t distract readers with your clever phrasing — instead, persuade them with the merits of your argument.
 As James Carville might have said: “it’s about the content, stupid.”